March 2017 living standards

 What does this mean for you?

-It may mean you need more super than you thought – this could be a good reason to contact our Member Advice Consultants for personalised advice about how to maximise your savings.
+It may mean you need more super than you thought – consolidating other accounts into one, making personal contributions and salary sacrificing are ways to increase super.
+This could be a good reason to contact our Member Advice Consultants for some personal advice, too.

 *You can use the Australian Bureau of Statistics life tables for an idea of your life expectancy.